Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_windows.md

 the engine source code (using `cd`) and type:

 ```
-    C:\godot> scons platform=windows
+    C:\pandemonium> scons platform=windows
 ```

 You can specify a number of CPU threads to use to speed up the build:

 ```
-    C:\godot> scons -j6 platform=windows
+    C:\pandemonium> scons -j6 platform=windows
 ```

-In general, it is OK to have at least as many threads compiling Godot as you have cores in your CPU, if not one or two more.
+In general, it is OK to have at least as many threads compiling Pandemonium as you have cores in your CPU, if not one or two more.
 Feel free to add the `-j` option to any SCons command you see below.

 Note: When compiling with multiple CPU threads, SCons may warn about pywin32 being missing.
 You can safely ignore this warning.

-If all goes well, the resulting binary executable will be placed in `C:\godot\bin\` with the name `godot.windows.tools.32.exe` or `godot.windows.tools.64.exe`.
+If all goes well, the resulting binary executable will be placed in `C:\pandemonium\bin\` with the name `pandemonium.windows.tools.32.exe` or `pandemonium.windows.tools.64.exe`.
 By default, SCons will build a binary matching your CPU architecture, but this can be overridden using `bits=64` or `bits=32`.